-This chapter provides a quick overview of installing Ubuntu DISTRO-REV Server Edition.
+This chapter provides a quick overview of installing Ubuntu 20.04 Server Edition.
 For more detailed instructions, please refer to the Ubuntu Installation Guide.

 Preparing to Install

 This section explains various aspects to consider before starting the installation.

 The table below lists recommended minimum hardware specifications.
 Depending on your needs, you might manage with less than this, but it is not generally recommended.

 |Server (Standard)||1 gigahertz||512 megabytes||1.5 gigabyte||2.5 gigabytes|